Google Earth: Google Earth Plug-in

 The Google Earth API was a free beta service, allowing users to place a version of Google Earth into web pages.
 The API enabled sophisticated 3D map applications to be built.
 At its unveiling at Google's 2008 I/O developer conference, the company showcased potential applications such as a game where the player controlled a milktruck atop a Google Earth surface.
 The Google Earth API has been deprecated as of December 15, 2014, and remained supported until December 15, 2015.
 Google Chrome ended support for the Netscape Plugin API (which the Google Earth API relies on) by the end of 2016.

 Google Earth VR

 On November 16, 2016, Google released a virtual reality version of Google Earth for Valve's Steam computer gaming platform.
 Google Earth VR allows users to navigate using VR controllers, and is currently compatible with the Oculus Rift and HTC Vive virtual reality headsets.
 On September 14, 2017, as part of Google Earth VR's 1.4 update, Google added Street View support.

-Google Earth Outreach

-Google Earth Outreach is a charity program through which Google promotes and donates to various non-profit organizations.
-Beginning in 2007, donations are often accompanied by layers featured in Google Earth, allowing users to view a non-profit's projects and goals by navigating to certain related locations.
-Google Earth Outreach offers online training on using Google Earth and Google Maps for public education on issues affecting local regions or the entire globe.
-In June 2008, training was given to 20 indigenous tribes in the Amazon rainforest, such as the Suruí, to help them preserve their culture and raise awareness for the problem of deforestation.

-Non-profit organizations featured in Google Earth via the Outreach program include Arkive, the Global Heritage Fund, WaterAid, and the World Wide Fund for Nature.